SumiraGang/MiSwitch/README.md

 Drived by Arduino on ESP8266

-## Advantage
+## Why U Should Use It?

-Show status of the plug by the LED of ESP8266 chip!
+Status of the plug can be shown by the LED of ESP8266 chip!

 ## References: